 I suggest buying a lot of it when you see it and freezing it in a zip lock bag to have it when you need it.

-One of the most common questions I get a is, what can I use as a substitute for kaffir lime leaves?
-In a pinch I’ve substituted the zest of a lime and a little bit of lemon thyme (or regular thyme.)
+One of the most common questions I get is, what can I use as a substitute for kaffir lime leaves?
+In a pinch, I’ve substituted the zest of a lime and a little bit of lemon thyme (or regular thyme.)

-For each tablespoon of Kaffir lime leaves the recipe calls for use the zest of half of a lime and a pinch of thyme.
+For each tablespoon of Kaffir lime leaves, the recipe calls for using the zest of half of a lime and a pinch of thyme.
 It’s not exactly the same but it will work for delicious, authentic Thai soup.